yuanxiaochenAC/EvoAgentX/docs/tutorial/textgrad_optimizer.md

 - `save_interval`: The number of steps between saving the workflow graph
 - `save_path`: The path to save the workflow graph
 - `rollback`: Whether to rollback to the best workflow graph during optimization
+- `constraints`: An optional list of constraints for optimization.
+For example, "The system prompt must not exceed 100 words".

 ```python